progprnv/GoFit-AI/README.md

-# GoFit AI
-*Empower your fitness journey with AI-driven insights, location-based recommendations, and personalized wellness tips.*

----

 ## 🚀 Overview
 **GoFit AI** is an innovative open-source project that combines artificial intelligence, location-based services, and weather data to provide users with a holistic fitness and wellness experience.
 Whether you're looking for nearby gyms, weather-aware fitness tips, or personalized food recommendations, GoFit AI has you covered!